tnqv/sample-monorepo/README.md

 - The implementation is not running on a real cloud services, so there will be some **limitation**:
   - Using localstack to demo and validate `terraform plan` only, the applied part already done in local, so the github action PR only support showing diff from `plan`, `terraform apply` steps only a mock behaviors
   - Application release requiring applying new task-definitions to ECS services which running in localstack, to update a new task on ECS in localstack via github action, `Docker in Docker` currently not supporting, so applying task definition is only mocking ref
+  - For the best practice, ECS Fargate logging and monitoring should follow up with Cloudwatch logs and combining tracing by using Datadog, but these approaches requiring additional costs, so the idea to specify SLO metrics by setting up a separate monitoring system locally.
   - Monitoring stacks requiring spin up from mounted volume services stack (with loki, prometheus and jaeger), localstack has some limitation and requiring complex setup, so this part will be set up and run locally

 ---

-## Walkthrough 1: IaC provisioning for the Platform
+## Walkthrough 1: IaC provisioning for the Platform (with Github Action)

 ### User Story